Trifolium repens: Description

-It is a herbaceous, perennial plant.
-It is low growing, with flowering heads of whitish florets, often with a tinge of pink or cream that may come on with the aging of the plant.
-The heads are generally 1.5–2 cm wide, and are at the end of 7 cm peduncles or inflorescence stalks.
-The flowers are mostly visited by bumblebees and often by honey bees.
-The leaves are trifoliolate, smooth, elliptic to egg-shaped and long-petioled and usually with light or dark markings.
+It is a low-growing herbaceous, perennial plant.
+The leaves are trifoliolate, smooth, elliptic to egg-shaped, long-petioled, and usually with light or dark markings.
 The stems function as stolons, so white clover often forms mats, with the stems creeping as much as 18 cm a year, and rooting at the nodes.
 The leaves form the symbol known as shamrock.
-Almost always, a white clover will be trifoliolate.
+Almost always, a white clover will be trifoliolate (have three leaflets).
 However, one can, but only sometimes, possess four or more leaflets.
+The species includes varieties often classed as small, intermediate and large, according to height, which reflects petiole length.